Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Repotting

-Repot Cotyledon pendens at the beginning of the growing season only when it has become pot-bound or when the potting medium has completely broken down.
+Repot your Cotyledon pendens at the beginning of the growing season only when it has become pot-bound or when the potting medium has completely broken down.
 Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess moisture.

+Ensure that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Use a clay pot instead of a plastic or ceramic pot as a clay pot is porous and allows the soil to dry out faster to keep it from staying wet for too long.
+Take a look at these terracotta pots available on Amazon.

 Place the plant in the center of its new pot and back fill with fresh, loose, fast-draining soil while spreading the roots as you fill the pot.

-Replace the plant to its display position and keep it dry for about 5-7 days to minimize the risk of rot-root disease.
+Do not fill the pot completely but allow a space of about 1 inch unfilled for watering purposes.
+Replace the plant to its display position and keep it dry for about 5-7 days to minimize the risk of rot-root.

 Pruning

-Pruning Cotyledon pendens involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Pruning Cliff Cotyledon Succulent involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Snip the leaves at the base with a sterilized knife or pair of scissors to prevent diseases transmission.

+Cut back the stems if they become straggly to rejuvenate growth and encourage a compact, bushy growth.
 Minimize the number of cuts as much as possible to avoid unnecessary injuries to discourage fungal disease infestations.

 Propagation

-How to propagate Cotyledon pendens from stem cuttings
+Cliff Cotyledon propagation from stem cuttings

 Once callused, insert the lower cut end of the stem cuttings in moist, fast-draining, rooting soil.